-Until last year, savings banks benefited from the benign economic conditions in Germany.
+Until the breakout of the pandemic, savings banks benefited from the benign economic conditions in Germany.
 Benign asset quality and ample loan growth helped to balance declining interest margins and rising operating expenses, with the latter mostly driven by nonpersonnel related costs.
-In 2019, for example, loans at savings banks increased by 4.6% compared with 2018, driven by higher lending to corporates and self-employed (+5.7%) and mortgages to private households (+5.9%).
+Over the three-year period 2018-20, savings banks increased loans in aggregate by 17.6%.
+In 2020, for example, loans increased by 5.0% (2019: 4.5%), driven by +5.5% higher lending to corporates and self-employed (2019: +5.4%) and mortgages to private households and corporates which increased by 7.1% (2019: +6.4%).6

-For 2020 and beyond, we expect rising pressure on interest income, driven by lower loan growth and further interest margin pressure, which is partly driven by the savings banks' decision to not introduce broad-based negative interest rates to their retail clientele.
+For 2021 and beyond, we expect rising pressure on interest income, driven by lower loan growth and further interest margin pressure, which is partly driven by the savings banks' decision to not introduce broad-based negative interest rates to their retail clientele.
 We expect that the savings banks will continue to carefully manage their operating expenses.
 However, given their public mandate to offer financial services through an intensive branch network countrywide, we expect moderate potential for achieving sizeable cost savings.
-The savings banks' cost pressure is somewhat mitigated by a gradual reduction in work force, at around 3% in 2019, as a result of natural fluctuation, a development which is comparable to previous years.
-Between 2015 and 2017, the savings banks' cost-to-income ratio remained broadly stable at around 64.5% but increased to 65.5% in 2018 and 66.7% in 2019, which also reflects rising investments into digital solutions.
+The savings banks' cost pressure is somewhat mitigated by a gradual reduction in work force, at around 3% in 2019 (latest available), as a result of natural fluctuation, a development which is comparable to previous years.

+Over the last five years, the savings banks' cost-to-income ratio somewhat deteriorated to 66.8% in 2020, compared with 65.5% in 2018 and 64.8% in 2016, which also reflects rising investments into digital solutions.7